ToshioCP/Gtk4-tutorial/gfm/sec23.md

 Now, we will make a new application which has GtkDrawingArea and TfeTextView in it.
 Its name is "color".
-If you write a color in TfeTextView and click on the `run` button, then the color of GtkDrawingArea changes to the color given by you.
+If you write a name of a color in TfeTextView and click on the `run` button, then the color of GtkDrawingArea changes to the color given by you.

 ![color](../image/color.png)